 - Buttercream – I used buttercream to fill the cake as well as to pipe the stars border around the top and bottom of the cake

-- Butter icing - The whole cake was covered in butter icing.
-I did not tint the icing and the ivory hue of the icing was from the butter that went into the icing.
+- Butter icing – The whole cake was covered in butter icing.
+I did not tint the icing.
+The ivory hue of the icing was from the butter that went into the icing.

-- Fondant - I used my homemade fondant for this cake, and it was only for Ben 10 image, Ben 10 logo and the birthday message on the cake.
+- Fondant – I used my homemade fondant for this cake.
+It was only for Ben 10 image, Ben 10 logo, and the birthday message on the cake.

 - Ben 10 image and logo template – I traced the image out of my son’s coloring book.
 He wanted Ben 10 in the exact same image as it appeared in the coloring book so I made one exactly like that for him.

-And this was how I decorated the Ben 10 cake:
+And this was how I decorated the cake:

-- First and foremost was getting the template ready.
-Since the image was on my son's coloring book and was of the right size to fit on the cake (which made it all the more easy for me as I didn't have to resize the image), I just traced it onto a parchment paper.
+- First and foremost, I got the Ben 10 template ready.
+Since the image was on my son’s coloring book and was of the right size to fit on the cake (which made it all the easier for me as I didn’t have to resize the image), I just traced it onto a parchment paper.
 And then I cut it following the outlines ( I had 2 templates; one was Ben 10 and the other was the logo).

-- I rolled out some white fondant to about 1/8 of an inch.
-I placed Ben's image template on the fondant and traced all the outlines.
-I used a sugarcraft knife to mark all the lines on the image.
-Using the knife makes this process easy and the knife cuts though the paper and the lines are clearly visible on the fondant.
+- I rolled out some white fondant to about ⅛ of an inch.
+I then placed Ben’s image template on the fondant and traced all the outlines.
+Using a sugarcraft knife, I marked all the lines on the image.
+Using the knife makes this process easy.
+The knife cuts through the paper and the lines were clearly visible on the fondant.

 - And I followed the same process for logo.

-- I left the fondant to set so that it does not loose shape when I start painting it and also when I transfer it onto the cake.
-I left them to set overnight.
+- I left the fondant to set overnight so that it does not loose shape when I start painting it and also when I transfer it onto the cake.

 - While waiting for the design to set, I set on baking the cake.

-- I baked a large cake – 13 inches by 11 inches rectangle cake.
-It was a butter pound cake, sandwiched with a thin layer of buttercream and covered in butter icing.
+- I baked a large sheet cake – 13 inches by 11 inches rectangle cake.
+Once the cake has cooled down, I covered in butter icing.
 I did not tint the butter icing and left it at its original ivory color.
 I also had some buttercream tinted in black and brown for the borders.

-- The next day, I painted Ben and the logo cut outs using food coloring to match the original Ben 10 colors.
+- Next, I painted Ben 10 and the logo cutouts using food coloring to match the original Ben 10 colors.
 For this image, I used Wilton colors in ivory, green, white, black and yellow.
 I did the same for the logo.

-- Once the painting was done, I lifted the fondant cut outs and placed them on the cake (I did this with a large pallete knife).
+- Once the painting was done, I lifted the fondant cutouts and placed them on the cake (I did this with a large palette knife).
 Since the cake was covered on butter icing and the designs were placed flat on the cake, I did not use any buttercream to stick the fondant onto the cake.
 It stayed well in its place because of the butter icing underneath.

 - Using black buttercream and Wilton #2 round piping tip, I piped black outline all around Ben and the logo.
-I then used the brown tinted buttercream for the top and bottom stars border of the cake.
+I then used the brown-tinted buttercream for the top and bottom star border of the cake.

 - And lastly, I cut out the wordings for the cake in fondant and painted them in yellow.
 I used Wilton alphabet cutters for the letters.